Charge sensitivity of a cavity-embedded Cooper pair transistor limited by single-photon shot noise: c CPT-transmission line dynamics

 where $E_C\approx e^2/{(2\cdot 2 C_J)}$.

 Treating $\phi(t)$ and $N_p^{\mathrm{in}}$ as static, commuting numbers, the Hamiltonian (\ref{dressedhamneq}) can be diagonalized assuming an approximate, finite dimensional Hilbert space truncation to obtain the CPT energy eigenvalues.
 Figure \ref{cpt_energy_charac} shows the CPT ground and first excited energy eigenvalue characteristics within a gate polarization range $0 \leq n_g \leq 2$ and a displaced cavity phase range $0 \leq \phi \leq 2\pi$.
-Note the assumed parameter values used in our simulations take into account a small asymmetry in the JJ energies (See Table \ref{parameter_table}).
-Figure \ref{state_approx} plots the maximum error of the CPT ground energy as a function of $\phi$ for different charge state basis number truncations relative to a ten charge state basis truncation.
-As is evident from the figure, a five charge state approximation gives negligible error, and will thus be employed for our simulations.
+Note that the assumed parameter values used in our simulations take into account a small asymmetry in the JJ energies (See Table \ref{parameter_table}).
+As the maximum error of the CPT ground energy as a function of $\phi$ is negligible for a five charge state approximation relative to a ten charge state basis truncation, we employ the five charge state basis for our simulations.

 Assuming small $N_p^{\text{in}}$, we see that the CPT approaches charge degeneracy as $n_g \to \pm 1$ (Fig. \ref{cpt_energy_levels}).
 As a result, the system has an increased probability of transitioning to the first excited energy eigenstate in this limit.
-The experimental characterization \cite{brock-ccpt-2020} also observes quasiparticle poisoning close to charge degeneracy, as a consequence of lower electrostatic energies of odd electron-states as compared to the CPT charging energy \citep{aumentado-nonequilibrium-2004,lutchyn-effect-2007}.
-Taking into account both these factors, we further limit our gate polarization range to $-0.9 \leq n_g \leq 0.9$.
+The experimental characterization\cite{brock-ccpt-2020} also observes quasiparticle poisoning close to charge degeneracy, as a consequence of lower electrostatic energies of odd electron-states as compared to the CPT charging energy.\citep{aumentado-nonequilibrium-2004,lutchyn-effect-2007} Taking into account both these factors, we further limit our considered gate polarization range to $-0.9 \leq n_g \leq 0.9$.
 The CPT level splitting between the ground and excited states over this modified range of bias space $(n_g,\phi)$ is much larger than the other characteristic frequencies of the system, namely the bare cavity fundamental mode frequency and similar drive frequency ($\approx 5.76$ GHz), and the gate modulation frequency $\omega_g$ ($\sim$ tens of MHz) (Fig \ref{cpt_energy_splitting}).
 We thus impose the valid and essential approximation going forward to the effect that if the cavity `dressed' CPT is initially in its lowest energy eigenstate with energy $E_\text{{CPT}}^{(0)}$, it will remain in this state for the duration of the measurement, evolving adiabatically.